daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/user_stories_testing/user_stories_footer.jpg)

-I have used this function in conjunction with a `debounce` function to prevent the function triggering if being called continuously.
+I have used this function when a window resizes in conjunction with a `debounce` function to prevent the function triggering if being called continuously.
 It triggers after it has stopped being called for 150 milliseconds.
-As explained [here](https://davidwalsh.name/javascript-debounce-function)
+As explained [here](https://davidwalsh.name/javascript-debounce-function).

+However screenSize is called whenever the document is loaded to prevent the map showing when a user navigates through the site.

 **`datePicker`** - I opted to use a JQuery datepicker for my project and so this function applies the datepicker to any fields with the id - `"#id_requested_date"`.